-During the year ended December 31, 2013, the Company granted 940,000 performance share units to the employees of the Company whereby 50% vests upon the Company receiving the final approval from Guangdong Provincial Government for the EIA report for the Fuwan Silver Project and the remaining 50% vests upon the completion of the Company's obtaining the mining license issued by Ministry of Land and Resources of P.R.C in respect to the Fuwan Silver Project.
-The vesting requirements are based on certain criteria established by the Company.
+During the year ended December 31, 2013, the Company granted 940,000 performance share units to employees of the Company whereby 50% vests upon the Company receiving the final approval from Guangdong Provincial Government for the EIA report for the Fuwan Silver Project and the remaining 50% vests upon the completion of the Company's obtaining the mining license issued by MOLAR in respect to the Fuwan Silver Project.
 The weighted average grant date fair value of the PSU's was \$0.80 per unit.
 In valuing the PSUs, the Company used a forfeiture rate of 26% and an expected life of 3 years.